 It's an understatement to say how important oxygen is to everyday life.
 We breath it in without even realizing it sometimes so it can be easy to take it for granted.
 However, there are those who need assistance getting the proper amount of oxygen into their bodies.
 That's why there's equipment like oxygen concentrators to help those people continue to be able to go about their lives without a significant amount of effort.

 Finding oxygen supplies can be a task.
 It may require coordination between you, your healthcare provider, and your oxygen supplier.
 Talk to your doctor about your situation to get a better idea of what you might be looking for.
 There are several things you'll want to keep in mind when looking for the right supplies.
-These factors may include:
+These factors are listed as follows:

 Home concentrators are oxygen machines that take regular air and purify it to approximately 90-95% oxygen.
 Inside there's a compressor that brings air into a sieve bed filter that removes the nitrogen and then distributes the purified oxygen through hoses and into a patients nose.
 Smoking or any kind ignition around an oxygen concentrator can be extremely dangerous.

 Portable oxygen concentrators are small devices that can be carried on your back or wheeled around.
 They run on batteries and can be recharged easily.
 POC's do not require oxygen tanks or refilling. to ensure the proper delivery of oxygen, the maximum length for tubing on these devices is 7 feet.
+Because of their size, POC carrying bags are very popular.
 These devices can also be carried onto planes making them the most portable oxygen device.

 A liquid oxygen tank is a small refillable container that you can fill from an oxygen resevoir as needed.
 This oxygen machine includes an ambulatory tank to use when you are on the go and a reservoir to keep at home.
 Devices like these can deliver a higher flow of oxygen for a longer period of time.
 Sometimes, this high rate of oxygen can irritate or dry out the nasal passage.
 It is a good idea to invest in ointments that can combat this irritation.